NicolasDuciaume/Risk/README.md

 # Known Issues:

-There is 2 known issues that effect the funcitonality of the Risk game.
+There is 2 known issues that effect the funcitonality of the RISK game.
 The Risk game is designed as per the rules specified by the document; "SYSC 3110 Project – RISK!".

 - If the image does not load you have to add the specified directory of the image to the json or xml under "File". i.e. for the normal game it will be in testRisk.json seeing that it what is loaded for a default game